In-Person STEM Events Cancelled

-Due to the global coronavirus (COVID-19) outbreak, all in-person events at College of DuPage have been cancelled until further notice.
-However, many of our events are proceeding in a virtual format.
+Due to the global coronavirus (COVID-19) outbreak, all in-person STEM events have been cancelled.
+Many of our events are proceeding in a virtual format.
 See each event below for more details.
 Please continue to check back for updates on the college's COVID precautions.

 This annual event, sponsored by the Engineering Club, is designed to engage the young generation to seek interest in the field of engineering and in the College of DuPage.